ImproveMyPhone/oidn-aarch64-linux/README.md

 - Results in a black image

-Check compiler flags and gcc version.
+Check compiler flags and GCC version.

 - 100% usage in only CPU Core 0 and other cores are inactive